2017 COSC Competition

 Judging Criteria and Procedures

 The scene will be judged on musical style and accuracy, diction, vocal quality, basic stagecraft, individual characterization and ensemble interaction, and creative use of set, props, and costumes based on the competition limitations.

 Scenes that are not in the standard repertoire (new works) shall provide three copies of the music for judging purposes.

 For a detailed description of the judging procedures at both the preliminary and final rounds, click here.

-Application is by email which should contain a completed application (available as a Word document) as an attachment and a link to a private YouTube video or another video format.
-The email should be received no later than 5:00 pm CST October 18, 2013 at:
+Application is by email which should contain a completed application (available as a Word document) as an attachment and a link to a YouTube video or another video format.
+The video must be anonymous with no identifying names or photos associated with it.
+Please do not submit a scene which requires a password.
+The video may be public or on a private channel as long as it meets all standards of anonymity and is directly accessible to the judge via the submitted link.
+The email should be received no later than 5:00 pm CST October 18, 2016 at: firstname.lastname@example.org

 The uploaded video should be labeled only with the name of the opera and scene to preserve anonymity for the preliminary judging round.
 There should be no other identifying features in the link or on the video itself in order to prevent disqualification.